Construction Projects

 These projects are performed on roadways that require a surface maintenance.
 Milling (removal of 2” of existing roadway surface) is completed prior to repaving where curbing is present.
 Where curbing is not present, the roadway is shimmed and repaved.
 Once the pavement is installed, the roadway is striped.
 The following is a list of current pavement restoration projects within the City:

-• South Witham Road – Penley Corner Road to Sopers Mill Road.
-Spencer scheduled to begin work July 2024.
+• Sopers Mill Road – Penley Corner Road to Town Line.
+Pike plans to begin May 2025.

 Miscellaneous Projects